sowiecki/gtfo/README.md

 *Wrigleyville is on the east side of the office.
 I've highlighted it on map for you.*

 The Ping API allows services to "ping" specific rooms.
-Pings must be directed to specific clients that "anchored" to a particular id.
+Pings must be directed to specific clients that are "anchored" to a particular id.
 The id used is completely arbitrary, but must be matched between the service making the ping and the client attempting to be pinged.

 To "anchor" a client, simply add an `anchor` query paramter to its route.
 E.g., `http://hostname:3000/two-prudential?anchor=east-lobby` defines the client's anchor as `east-lobby`.